-In the age of digital marketing and software products, virtually everyone you know has some business of their own.
+In the age of digital marketing and software products, virtually everyone you know has a SaaS startup of their own.
 This can mean great competition, and it does, but it also opens up a huge door: affiliate marketing.

 This is where you can cash in on the large number of software startups looking to gain a substantial share of the global market.
 You promote other brands, and they promote yours.

 Well, first, you can make a solid passive income for your business by directing your existing and growing audience to your affiliates.

 Earn your rightful commissions, and add to your company’s kitty.